 Is your signature style classic or contemporary?
 An antique Sootri rug would look just right in a traditionally styled room – imagine how its rich colors and detailed patterning would look in front of the fire.

 These rugs are perfect on polished wooden floors (but remember your rug pad!
 See our article on securing your rug).
-For inspiration, look at the sumptuous use of antique style rugs in this piece from Decoist.

 For a contemporary space, a geometric design is a good option.
 The tribal pattern of this Kilim rug is a great choice for a modern room.
 Try one of our Ikat rugs, which have soft, abstract designs and come in muted, modern shades.